CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/SDM_7.md

 Nodes express their acceptance of the block by working on creating the next block in the chain, using the hash of the accepted block as the previous hash.

 A **Proof-of-Work (POW)** is part of the algorithm to make the construction of blocks more difficult (to make less parties be able to built blocks).
 It represents a probabilistic proof that a given amount of computation has been put behind a chain of blocks.
-It works by finding a value $V$ that if hashed through $SHA−256$ delivers a value starting with a pre-defined number of zero bits:
+It works by finding a value $V$ that if hashed through $SHA256$ delivers a value starting with a pre-defined number of zero bits:
 $$
-SHA−256 (V) = 00xxxxxxxxxxxxxxxxxxxxxx
+SHA256 (V) = 00xxxxxxxxxxxxxxxxxxxxxx
 $$
 where the number of $0$s determines the difficulty.
 Complexity increases exponentially with the number of required zero bits (as the system gets older, the number of $0$s increases).
 Mining a block becomes harder and harder in an exponential way.

 In Bitcoin what happens is that we have multiple writers who do not trust each other and no trusted intermediary; If >50% of this computational power is acting in good faith (although it’s more complicated than just that), you can assume the current state of the ledger is valid.
 That is a sort of underlying assumption.
 In practice this means that we have a quite democratic fully distributed P2P network, however, the fact that mining blocks becomes exponentially more difficult (as seen before) leads to the fact that we need more computing power to mine new blocks.
 We have *mining farms* which basically mine blocks and win the reward for having done it.
 This makes the system uneven, since the more computing power, the more blocks you can mine: the system is now ruled by 10 mining farms around the globe.
-The original idea of a democratic system is valid in theory but not in practice.
+The original idea of a democratic system is valid in theory but not in practice (*especially if you think that most of these mining farms are located in China, under control of who knows who ;)* ).

 Properties needed to use Blockchain in a fault tolerant protocol are: